Oncology (MRes) Overview

-An undergraduate honours degree (2:1 or above), or overseas equivalent, in medicine or biomedical sciences.
+You are required to hold an undergraduate honours degree (Upper Second or above), or the overseas equivalent, in medicine or biomedical sciences.
 Relevant experience and commitment to oncology research will be beneficial.

-For intercalating medical students (after year 3 or 4) the minimum criterion for admission is satisfactory achievement in years 1 to 3/4 of their undergraduate MBChB programme, with no failure at any examination in the past two academic years.
+For intercalating medical students (after Year 3 or 4), the minimum criterion for admission is satisfactory achievement in Years 1 to 3 or 4 of the undergraduate MBChB programme, with no failure at any examination in the past two academic years.

-(For University of St Andrews students, this includes their three-year degree programme and the following two years spent in Manchester (years 3 and 4 of the Manchester programme)).
+For University of St Andrews students, this includes the three-year degree programme and the following two years spent in Manchester (Years 3 and 4 of the Manchester programme).

 - Number of places/applicants

-There is a maximum of 20 places available.
+- There are a maximum of 20 places available.

 - Contact email

 To give you the greatest opportunity to join our course and make the admissions process and quick and easy as possible we recommend you read the below guidance.